jacobhaiges/Linux/docs/01-prerequisites.md

 This tutorial uses [Vagrant](https://www.vagrantup.com/downloads.html), which builds and maintains virtual enviroments, to quickly deploy virtual machines so you can experiment without fear of messing anything up.

+# SSH Client

+You will need an SSH client to connect to the VM's.
+Windows doesn't come with one by default as Mac/Linux does, so you will need to install one.
+I recommend installing [Git](https://git-scm.com/download/win) as it comes with an SSH client.

 # Basic Linux Knowledge

 This tutorial assumes you have basic knowledge of Linux.
 Here are some excellent learning resources for Linux: